yi-cheng-liu/3d_gaussian_sam/README.md

 + [**SA3D**](https://github.com/Jumpat/SegmentAnythingin3D)

-** a new paper which addressed the task with better result
+** A new paper that addressed the task with a better result
 + [**SAGA**](https://github.com/Jumpat/SegAnyGAussians)

 ## 📫 5.
 Contact